olivesarenice/social-fitness/notes/open-issues.md

 27 June
 1. Add momentum decay mehcanism[x] - this runs daily at 12MN SGT - decay happens 1x a day, even if you have just been decayed the previous day.
 2. Social
-   1. Add in notifications tab that shows pending follow requests (and popup counter)
+   1. Add in notifications tab that shows pending follow requests (and popup counter) [x]
-   2. Momentum Decay timer display on Profile page (next to the Momentum column)
+   2. Momentum Decay timer display on Profile page (next to the Momentum column) [x]
-3. Need to troubleshoot the levleup confetti issue...
+3. Need to troubleshoot the levleup confetti issue... [x]

+1. Add how to (?) page at the top right [x]
+2. Add follow requests on top banner [x]
+3. Add SSO for Google signins [x]
+4. Improve new user flow [x]
+5.
 # Features

 ## Implementations